CassandraMaldonado/LLM_Healthcare/README.md

 By using domain-specific datasets and reinforcement alignment techniques, this project aims to train models that provide safer and more reliable medical responses.

 ## Datasets
-Here’s what I used and why:

-_1. PubMedQA_:
+Each dataset contributes something different to the training:

-Biomedical yes/no/maybe questions from research abstracts, which makes it great for evidence reasoning.
+PubMedQA – Biomedical yes/no/maybe questions from PubMed abstracts.
+Good for evidence-based reasoning.

-_2. RadQA_:
-Radiology QA with detailed rationales, used to fine-tune on CoT reasoning.
-Really helpful for more step-by-step clinical logic.
+RadQA – Radiology QA with detailed rationales.
+Helps the model learn step-by-step (chain-of-thought) clinical logic.

-_3. MedMCQA_:
-Massive MCQ dataset based on real medical exams, it covers a wide range of specialties.
-Good for factual knowledge and memorization tasks.
+MedMCQA – A large multiple-choice dataset based on medical exams.
+Useful for memorization and broad factual knowledge.

-Each dataset had a slightly different format and use case, so combining them helped balance reasoning, recall and safety.
+Combining these datasets helps balance reasoning, recall, and safety in the final model.

 ## Summary
 Most general LLMs aren't reliable enough for clinical use they miss nuance, sometimes hallucinate and lack medical context.
 So for this project, I: